This Moon Machete Didn't Turn Me Into an Astronaut, But It Did Murder My Boss's Weeds

 Advertisement

-While NASA didn’t explicitly state why it thought its astronauts needed a giant jungle knife (Berry simply referred to it as a “cutting tool”), its easy to guess what it was meant to do: exactly what any other machete does.
+While NASA didn’t explicitly state why it thought its astronauts needed a giant jungle knife (Barry simply referred to it as a “cutting tool”), it’s easy to guess what it was meant to do: exactly what any other machete does.
 A knife like this could clear a path through bushy undergrowth, strip tree bark, or peel fruit.
 Perhaps it could also be used to hunt or defend oneself.

 Advertisement